ahuxford/cardinal/doc/content/tutorials/sam_coupling.md

 the coupled STH-NekRS coupled results are compared to experimental data as well as STH standalone results.

-## Video of coupled simulation
+## Video of coupled SAM-NekRS simulation

 The video in [doublet_vid] shows the coupled tracer concentration being injected and recirculated through the 3D NekRS domain and the 1D STH domain.
+Concentration profiles are shown with comparisons between experiment data, STH standalone and SAM-NekRS coupled results.

 !media double_tjunction_video.mp4
   id=doublet_vid
   caption=Video of coupled NekRS-STH simulation of tracer transport utilizing Paraview. style=width:95%;margin-left:auto;margin-right:auto;halign:center

-Coupled STH-NekRS concentration profiles
-For all present simulations, a time step size of 2.5e4 seconds is used.
-The simulations were repeated using a NekRS polynomial order of 3, 4, and 5.
-Results using a polynomial order of 4 and 5 did not differ significantly, so to limit computational expenses an order of 4 is used.
-For all comparisons, experiment data are compared to STH standalone and STH-NekRS coupled simulation results.

-The cross-section averaged concentration over time for the first flow through of tracer is shown in Fig. 11.
-WM1’s concentration profile in all simulations matches the experiment exactly because this is the initial tracer injection used for all simulations.
-SAM-NekRS coupled results for WM2 and WM3 match the experiment better than the SAM standalone simulation while producing similar results to previous TRACE-CFX coupling.
-The SAM standalone simulation under predicts tracer recirculating in the recirculation loop through WM2 and over predicts tracer leaving the system through WM3.
-This is due to the 3D mixing effects present within the double T-junction, which SAM doesn’t take into account when using its 1D components.
+During the initial tracer injection, WM1’s concentration profile in all simulations exactly match the experiment because this is the initial tracer injection used for all simulations.
+SAM standalone simulation underpredicts tracer recirculation through WM2 and overpredicts tracer leaving through WM3.
+Coupled SAM-NekRS simulation produces improved results due to NekRS's improved prediction of 3D scalar mixing within the double T-junction.
+Such 3D mixing effects are not modeled within SAM's 1D components.

 After the first flow through, the tracer is recirculated through the side recirculation loop and re-enters the double T-Junction at WM1.
-The concentration over time for the second and third flow throughs are shown in Fig. 12.
-The SAM standalone simulation continues to under predict tracer recirculation through WM2 and over predict tracer leaving the system through WM3.
-SAM-NekRS coupled results are similar to previous TRACE-CFX results, but for WM2 and WM3, the present SAM-NekRS results match more closely with the experiment.
-This is likely due to a combination of effects stemming from differences in the codes and models used between the SAM-NekRS and TRACE-CFX coupling.
+The SAM standalone simulation continues to underpredict tracer recirculation through WM2 and overpredict tracer leaving the system through WM3.
+SAM-NekRS coupled results again match more closely with the experiment.
-SAM utilizes higher-order numerical methods than TRACE, resulting in a low amount of numerical diffusion that would greatly affect passive scalar transport, both spatially and temporally.
-As for the CFD models, NekRS uses the RANS 𝑘-𝜏 model whereas CFX used the RANS SST (Shear Stress Transport) model.
-Different RANS models are expected to predict different flow fields, so for the double T-junction the NekRS RANS 𝑘-𝜏 model likely predicts a flow field more similar to the experiment compared to the CFX RANS SST model.

-## Concentration Integral plots
+## Concentration integral plots

 Next, concentration integrals are used to compare the total concentration of tracer passing through each wire mesh sensor over time.
-The concentration integrals are shown in Fig. 13, where each integral increases three times, one for each flow through of tracer.
-In Fig. 13 it is even more apparent that the SAM standalone simulation under predicts tracer recirculation (through WM2) and over predicts tracer leaving the system (through WM3).
-Furthermore, SAM- NekRS coupled results match experiment more closely than the previous TRACE-CFX coupling, with the largest dif- ference being in the WM3 concentration integral plot.
-This is likely due to differences in the predicted velocity field between NekRS’s RANS 𝑘-𝜏 model and CFX’s RANS SST model used by Bertolotto et al. (2009).
+The concentration integrals are shown in [doublet_concint], where each integral increases three times, one time for each flow through of tracer.
+In [doublet_concint] it is even more apparent that the SAM standalone simulation underpredicts tracer recirculation through WM2 and overpredicts tracer leaving the system through WM3.
+Furthermore, SAM- NekRS coupled results match experiment more closely, showing improved scalar transport modeling using the coupled SAM-NekRS model.

 !media double_tjunction_concint.png
   id=doublet_concint